 Accommodation in Germany

 Fortunately for budget travelers, Germany offers a plethora of budget accommodation options.
 You can check out Urlaub am Bauernhof, offering more than 2,000 listings for farm stay in rural areas across Germany.
 You can also work on a German farm for a while in exchange for a free accommodation via WWOOF.
 Alternatively, you can find hostels ranging between 10 and 20 euros per night, 30 to 45 euros for Airbnb accommodation and up to 60 euros for a private hotel room.
+Finally, in most big cities you’ll find some amazing budget hostels for young people like these party hostels in Berlin.
 However, keep in mind that everything is more expensive in the bigger cities and during the season, even dorm beds can go up to 30 euros per night.
 That’s why you should consider…

 Traveling to Germany during the offseason